NOAA-CSL/MELODIES-MONET/docs/examples/aircraft_pairing.rst

 -----------------

-Users can use MELODIES MONET to pair aircraft observations to model output and save the paired data for each flight as a netcdf.
+Users can use MELODIES MONET to pair aircraft observations to model output and save the paired data for each flight as a netCDF.
 Users can then read these files back into MELODIES MONET to create plots and calculate statistics or use this paired data output file to do their own analysis.
 Pairing aircraft data takes time and memory, so it is recommended that users first pair the data